 By, Kanika Chauhan, IIIrd Year, B.com Hons., From, Amity University, Noida.

 Executive Summary

-On 19th December.
-2014.
-The Constitution (122nd Amendment) Bill 2014 was introduced in the Lok Sabha and was passed by Lok Sabha in May 2015.
-The Bill was taken up in Rajya Sabha and was referred to the Joint Committee of the Rajva Sabha and the Lok Sabha on 14th May, 2015.
+On 19th 2014.
+The December.
+Constitution (122nd Amendment) Bill 2014 was introduced in the Lok Sabha and was passed by Lok Sabha in May 2015.
+The Bill was taken up in Rajya Sabha and was referred to the Joint Committee of the Rajya Sabha and the Lok Sabha on 14th May, 2015.
 The Select Committee submitted its report on 22nd July, 2015.
-Thereafter, the Constitutional Amendment Bill was moved on 1st August 2016 based on political consensus.
-The Bill was passed by the Rajya Sabha on 3rd August 2016 and by the Lok Sabha on 8th August 2016.
+Thereafter, the Constitutional Amendment Bill was moved on 1st based political August 2016 on consensus.
+The Bill was passed by the Rajva Sabha on 3rd August 2016 and by the Lok Sabha on 8th August 2016.

-After ratification by required number of State legislatures and assent of the President, the Constitutional amendment was notified as Constitution (101st Amendment) Act 2016 on 8th September, 2016.
+After ratification by required number of State legislatures and assent of the President, the Constitutional amendment notified as Constitution (101st was Amendment) Act 2016 on 8th September, 2016.
 The Constitutional amendment paved way for introduction of Goods and Services Tax in India.
 After GST Council approved the Central Goods and Services Tax Bill 2017 (The CGST Bill), the Integrated Goods and Services Tax Bill 2017 (The IGST Bill), the Union Territory Goods and Services Tax Bill 2017 (The UTGST Bill), the Goods and Services Tax (Compensation to the States) Bill 2017 (The Compensation Bill), these Bills were passed by the Lok